AaronC-DIT/interim_project/README.md

 In order to install Django, follow the instructions here: https://docs.djangoproject.com/en/2.1/topics/install/

+Copy the 'website' directory to your django_projects folder

 To run Django, navigate to the django/django_projects/website, edit the permissions of the fils using:

 	chmod -R 777 django/django_projects/website